dryc/libc11/README.rst

 ..
 [2] Currently implemented only for the Clang and GCC compilers.

 ..
-[3] Purposely omitted from the library.
+[3] Legacy wide-character support purposely omitted from the library.

 Platform Support
 ----------------